rs-kellogg/krs-openllm-cookbook/doc/notes/introduction-notes.md

 * __Scope__: Define the use case: This is the initial step where the goals, requirements, and problems to be solved by the ML project are clearly defined.
 Select

 * __Select__: Choose an existing model or pretrain your own: Here, a decision is made whether to utilize an existing pre-trained model or to pretrain a new model from scratch, based on the requirements of the use case.
+We will not discuss traning your own model from scratch, for most of us that is beyond our means.
+Instead, we'll focus on selecting an existing open source model and adapting it to our needs.

-* __Adapt and Align Model__:
+* __Adapt and Align Model__: Once we have a model, we have to make it do what we want.
+At this phase of the process, our goal is to make sure our performance is as good as possible for our use case.
+These are the steps we take:
-    * Prompt engineering: This involves crafting the inputs (prompts) to the model in such a way that the desired output is more likely to be generated.
+    * Prompt engineering: Crafting the inputs (prompts) to the model in such a way that the desired output is more likely to be generated.
-    * Fine-tuning: The chosen model is further trained (fine-tuned) on a specific dataset to better perform on tasks related to the use case.
+    * Fine-tuning: Our chosen model is further trained (fine-tuned) on a specific dataset to better perform on tasks related to the use case.
-    * Evaluate: The model's performance is assessed to ensure it meets the defined goals.
+    * Evaluate: The model's performance is assessed to ensure it meets the defined goals (can't stress enough how useful this is).
     * Align with human feedback: Human judgments are used to guide the model's outputs, ensuring they align with human values and expectations.
+We won't be doing this in this workshop, it is again probably beyond most people's means to train a new reward model from scratch using human feedback.
+However, note that there are existing reward models (e.g., to de-toxify output) that would not require too much work to use.

-* __Application Integration__
+* __Application Integration__: Now our model is adapted, it must be deployed.
+Two things we focus on here: optimizing for model size, and extending a model's knowledge by integrating external resources at run-time.
     * Optimize and deploy model for inference: The model is optimized for performance (speed and accuracy) and deployed in a production environment where it can be used to make predictions or generate text.
     * Augment model and build LLM-powered applications: The model is potentially augmented with additional capabilities, and applications that leverage the power of the LLM are built around it.